 - Less is more.
 Give the readers a lot of information in as few words as possible.

 - Write a great title for your guest post, so you can catch readers’ attention.

-If you’re interested in writing a guest post for the Indie Spotlight contact me using the form below.
+If you’re interested in writing a guest post for this blog contact me at firstname.lastname@example.org or by using the form below.